 One of the more significant changes for small (businesses with an aggregated turnover of less than $10 million) and medium businesses (Businesses with an aggregated turnover from $10 million to $50 million) is that they will now be able to instantly write off assets up to $30,000, beginning from 2 April 2019 to 30 June 2020.
 This threshold applies on a per asset basis, enabling multiple assets to be instantly written off.

-Small businesses are permitted to continue placing asset which cannot be immediately deducted into the small business simplified depreciation pool and depreciate these assets at 15 per cent in the first income year and 30 percent each income year afterwards.
+Small businesses are permitted to continue placing asset which cannot be immediately deducted into the small business simplified depreciation pool and depreciate these assets at 15 percent in the first income year and 30 percent each income year afterward.

 Medium businesses will also continue to depreciate assets which cannot be immediately deducted, costing $30000 or more, in accordance to the currently existing depreciating assets provisions of the tax law.

 Small business assistance in respect of tax disputes